Omerisra6/elementor-editor-ai-workshop/README.md

 ### What You'll Use

-**Frontend Framework**
-- Next.js 16 with App Router
-- React 19
-- TypeScript

 **AI Integration**
 - Vercel AI SDK 5.0
-- OpenAI GPT-4o (via AI Gateway)
+- Any model with max 2.5$/M output tokens (via AI Gateway)
 - Zod for validation

 ### Don't Worry If You're Not Familiar